chpladmin/chpl-api/PENDING_RELEASE_NOTES.md

 _Date TBD_

 ### New Features
-* Respond with a 401 error when the user's token has expired
 * Add FF4j framework (feature flags)
 * Added endpoints for ACB and ATL activity metadata.
   * /activity/metadata/acbs